 August is Tradies National Health Month.
-An essential awareness campaign, because in Australia, our “tradies” make up 30% of the workforce but represent 58% of serious injury claims.
-The rate of incidence is three times that of other occupations.
+An essential awareness campaign, because in Australia, our “tradies” make up a strong percentage of the workforce; 9% and 6.8% of Australians working in construction and manufacturing, respectively.
+Despite this, tradies represent 58% of serious injury claims.
+This means the rate of incidence is three times that of other occupations.

 One can expect that the physically demanding, manual nature of the work and the dangers working around tools and equipment and heights on construction sites are likely contributing risk factors to occupational injuries and diseases.

 However, a 2019 national survey of more than 800 construction tradespeople showed that, while attitudes toward health and safety have improved amongst workers, they’re still more inclined to take better care of their tools and vehicle than their body and mind.